K-dash/nblm-rs/docs/cli/audio.md

 {}
 ```

-### Notes
+!!! warning "Deletion is Permanent"
     - Deletion is permanent and cannot be undone
     - You can create a new audio overview after deletion
     - The audio file itself is deleted, but the notebook and sources remain

 ## Common Patterns